-Grace’s favorite gear includes: Digidesign, Neuman, Shure anything, and D&B. I have a huge lady crush on AKG 4050’s, Neumann KM184’s, anything Manley Labs, API or Great River.
+Grace’s favorite gear includes Digidesign, Neuman, Shure anything, and D&B. I have a huge lady crush on AKG 4050’s, Neumann KM184’s, anything Manley Labs, API or Great River.

 “I am totally a closet gear junkie.”
 She’s quick to add, “I have worked with the worst gear you can imagine over the years, having to duct tape together a PA for a show, and repair things on the fly has made me a better engineer.
 I feel really bummed when I think about the privileged kid that gets to buy all the really nice gear right out of school or goes right in to a super clean gig.
 They are totally getting jipped out of the struggle that will make them amazing.
 I laugh now, thinking about this disgusting club me and my friends worked in many years ago.
 I had to repair an NL4 that got stepped on in the middle of the show because we didn’t have spares.
 There I was on stage, right there under the lead singer, who was spraying fake blood all over the crowd and me.
-That club taught me repair, maintenance, and really down to the point physics of sound and electrical science of what we do.
-You will never learn that if you walk in, flip a switch and it always work.
+That club taught me to repair, maintenance, and really down to the point physics of sound and electrical science of what we do.
+You will never learn that if you walk in, flip a switch and it always works.
 Get your hands dirty and make it work when it won’t.”

-Grace’s Recommended “Must Have” Skills:
+Grace’s Recommended “Must Have” Skills

 It is unreal, the broad spectrum of people you will work with.
 Be ready to have thick skin for that loud tough boss.
 Be open to the quiet, humble tech who doesn’t speak much, he likely knows more than anyone.
 Get along with everyone.
 You never know where you will see them again on your journey